 "Lots of times, it's the same old thing, just the same old negative thoughts and worries and blaming myself," Linda went on.
 "Sometimes I try to head them off by going out for a run, but they come back later.
 When they really get ahold of me, I get kind of shaky, dizzy, and sick to my stomach.
 If they go on long enough, I actually get a stiff neck, and eventually a headache."

-But if Linda's distress seems familiar, it isn't just because we see this kind of client so frequently in our offices.
+If Linda's distress seems familiar, it isn't just because we see this kind of client so frequently in our offices.
 It's also because her complaint rings true for "healthy" people like ourselves.
 All of us ruminate, bringing up the cud of old memories and unresolved problems, in the process experiencing a sinking feeling in the stomach or perhaps a tightening in the throat.
-As we well know, these experiences usually arise unbidden and often at inopportune times, such as when we're reading a book, eating a meal, or even, God forbid, making love!
-And when we're interrupted in this way, we basically lose it: we forget why we went into the bedroom, we lose track of our place in the book, and, if the intrusion is upsetting enough, we may even lose the wherewithal to continue with what's going on right now.
-We've experienced that most insidious of insults to our mind--the corruption of the present moment by emotion-linked memory.

 When we catch ourselves in this state of nonpresence, we're likely to chalk it up to "mind chatter."
 When a client reports these repetitive intrusions, we may wonder about a tendency toward obsessiveness or the possibility of depression and/or anxiety.
 While all of these interpretations may have some validity, I believe that much more is at stake.
 I propose that in many of these moments of body-mind intrusion, our brain is trying to protect us from mortal danger arising from memories of old, unresolved threats.
 In short, we're in survival mode.

 To understand the meaning of these everyday emergency responses, and to transform them into opportunities for healing, we first need to rethink our fundamental assumptions about trauma.
 I propose that the sources of trauma are far more complex than the standard Diagnostic and Statistical Manual (DSM) definitions.
-Under Criterion A, the DSM-IV defines trauma as the result of having "experienced, witnessed or been confronted with . . . actual or threatened death or serious injury . . . to self or others" and responding to that event with "intense fear, helplessness or horror."
+The DSM defines trauma as the result of having "experienced, witnessed or been confronted with...actual or threatened death or serious injury...to self or others" and responding to that event with "intense fear, helplessness or horror."